aragon/hack/docs/acl-intro.md

 Now let's say we have these 3 apps:
 - A *Token Manager* app, which represents BOB token holders and forwards all their intents to another app
-- A *Voting* app, which executes any arbitraty action after a voting of BOB token holders passes
+- A *Voting* app, which executes any arbitrary action after a voting of BOB token holders passes
 - A *Finance* app, which controls the funds of the organization

 With the simple mapping in the table above, we have: